 Draft State Planning Policy 4.2 - Activity centres

-The Western Australian Planning Commission (WAPC) is seeking comment on the new draft State Planning Policy 4.2 - Activity centres
+The Western Australian Planning Commission (WAPC) sought comment on the new draft State Planning Policy 4.2 - Activity centres.

 What are Activity Centres?
 What are the different types of centres?

 Activity centres are multi-functional community focal points that vary in size and function.
 They are generally well-serviced by transport networks with a focus on integrated pedestrian access and walkability, and may include land uses such as commercial, retail, food and hospitality, higher-density housing, entertainment, tourism, civic/community facilities, higher education, and medical services.

 Activity centres for Perth and Peel

 What aspects of planning does the revised policy cover?